clacke/statusnet-backup/README.md

 Details
 -------

-This tool saves streams in [Activity Streams Atom format][as-atom] as is made available from StatusNet 1.0 or later.
+This tool saves timelines in [Activity Streams Atom format][as-atom] as is made available from StatusNet 1.0 or later.

   [as-atom]: http://activitystrea.ms/specs/atom/1.0/